Trgquis/Genetic_8queensproblem/README.md

 # Genetic_8queensproblem
-Solving 8queens problem with genetic algorithm
+Solving 8queens problem with genetic algorithm and using SFML library for console graphic